What do you need to know?

 What should you expect?

-You are given five to eight customer problems each with a unique, large data set, a CDH cluster, and four hours.
+You are given ten to twelve customer problems with a unique large data set, a CDH cluster, and 120 minutes.
 For each problem, you must implement a technical solution with a high degree of precision that meets all the requirements.
 You may use any tool or combination of tools on the cluster (see list below) -- you get to pick the tool(s) that are right for the job.
-You must possess enough industry knowledge to analyze the problem and arrive at an optimal approach given the time allowed.
-You need to know what you should do and then do it on a live cluster under rigorous conditions, including a time limit and while being watched by a proctor.
+You must possess enough knowledge to analyze the problem and arrive at an optimal approach given the time allowed.
+You need to know what you should do and then do it on a live cluster, including a time limit and while being watched by a proctor.

 Who is this for?